HackCampus/website/app/interview-guide/index.static.md

 Once you have really understood the question, and have described the algorithm you're going to implement, you can start coding.

-Remember that you can usually not look up anything during the interview.
+Remember that usually you cannot look up anything during the interview.
 This means that you should know your language of choice's syntax and how to perform common operations, eg:

 - defining functions
 - accessing & updating elements of an array/string